embvm/embvm-core/docs/architecture/components/core/virtual_hardware_platform.md

 ## Collaborators

+* Contains a [Driver Registry](driver_registry.md), which is used to register drivers for access in higher program layers.
 * Contains a [Virtual Processor](virtual_processor.md)
 * Contains any number of [Drivers](driver.md) which communicate with circuitry on the hardware platform
 * Is a component of a [Virtual Platform](virtual_platform.md)